ggoldammer/S.I.B.W./README.md

 Potential improvements involve quality of life features, as well as adding additional information that would assist someone in the event of a natural disaster.
 These items include but are not limited to:

--Displaying traffic patterns (flight status, closed roads & highways, suggested evacuation routes) -Displaying shelter information (missing persons locations, shelters, food banks) -Giving the user the ability to recieve SMS notifications in the event of network outages -and more!
+- Displaying traffic patterns (flight status, closed roads & highways, suggested evacuation routes)
+- Displaying shelter information (missing persons locations, shelters, food banks)
+- Giving the user the ability to recieve SMS notifications in the event of network outages
+- and more!